uala/uala-react-forms/rfcs/0000-template.md

 # Detailed design

 This is the bulk of the RFC.
-Explain the design in enough detail for somebody familiar with React to understand, and for somebody familiar with the implementation to implement.
+Explain the design in enough detail for somebody familiar with the UALA platform to understand, and for somebody familiar with the implementation to implement.
 This should get into specifics and corner-cases, and include examples of how the feature is used.
 Any new terminology should be defined here.